lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ## Why adopting the parser/transformation structuration.

 The point of separating language matching from transforming proper is to ease upgrading the parser when the language evolves.
-It is sometimes interesting to segment further the transformation by introducing multiple layers of transformation.
+It is sometimes interesting to segment further the transformation into multiple layers of transformation.
 One class of inheriting transformation mapping a different concern.

 ## Outputting text.